numberplates/plateit-api-docs/fundamentals/suggested-integration.md

 Here is a bulletted list of stages to help understand what goes on behind the scenes:

-1. A request is made to Plateit to obtain all available [plates](/objects/company-plate.md).
+1. A request is made to Plateit to obtain all available [CompanyPlate](/objects/company-plate.md) objects.
 2. This data is used to build a customer-facing number plate designer.
 3. The customer designs their plates and adds them to a basket.
-4. Further requests are made to Plateit to obtain the available [shipping options](/objects/company-shipping-option.md) and extra upsell [products](/objects/company-product.md).
+4. Further requests are made to Plateit to obtain the available [CompanyShippingOption](/objects/company-shipping-option.md) objects and [CompanyProduct](/objects/company-product.md) objects (upsells).
 5. The customer adds any extra products to the basket and selects a shipping option.
-6. The contents of the basket are used to build the final [build-order](/actions/build-order.md) payload which is sent to Plateit.
-This creates a new `External Draft` order and its ID is returned.
+6. The contents of the basket are used to build the final [BuildOrder](/helpers/actions/build-order.md) payload which is sent to Plateit.
+This creates a new [Order](/objects/order.md) with an `External Draft` status and its ID is returned.
 7. The draft order ID is passed to the payment processor.
 8. Once paid, the payment processor sends a webhook to Plateit.
-9. Plateit receieves the webhook and marks the order as *open* (active).
+9. Plateit receieves the webhook and changes its status to `Open` (active).
 10. Plateit then sends a webhook to your application which triggers a confirmation email.

 > The number plate designer and the shopping basket are your responsibilty to build.
 A modern, javascript website boilerplate can be purchased at an additional charge.
 It is a fully functional application with everything built in which will save a lot of time and development money.

 ## Fetching Available Plates

-When a customer lands on your designer page, make a request to obtain all of your available [plates](/objects/company-plate.md) with their pertinent relationships.
+When a customer lands on your designer page, make a request to obtain all of your available [CompanyPlate](/objects/company-plate.md) objects with their pertinent relationships.
 The quantity of results can be up to 1000.

 <!-- tabs:start -->